Texas Killing Fields: Michael Lloyd Self

 In 1972, a gas station operator and convicted sex offender from Galveston, Michael Lloyd Self, became a suspect in the murders of Rhonda Johnson and Sharon Shaw.
 After hours of interrogation, Self confessed to the murders.
 He was taken to the district prison, later aiding with locating the bodies.
-In the following months, he retracted his confession, claiming that he had been tortured into confessing, with the interrogators suffocating him with a plastic bag, burning him with cigarette butts and a radiator, and the police chief, Don Morris, assaulting him.
+In the following months he retracted his confession.
+Self claimed that he had been tortured into confessing, with the interrogators suffocating him with a plastic bag, burning him with cigarette butts and a radiator, and the police chief, Don Morris, assaulting him.
 Nevertheless, on September 18, 1974, Self was convicted of killing Shaw and received a life imprisonment term, despite the fact that his confessions showed great discrepancies concerning the victims' clothing, the date of the murders, the locations of the bodies, how they were killed, and various other details.

-Three years later, in 1976, Don Morris and his deputy, Tommy Deal, were arrested and convicted of various crimes, including torture and other misconduct against detainees.
+Three years later in 1976, Don Morris and his deputy, Tommy Deal, were arrested and convicted of various crimes, including torture and other misconduct against detainees.
 Morris was sentenced to 55 years, and Deal to 30.
 After this, Self regularly applied for an appeal, but was rejected every time.
 Michael Self died on December 21, 2000, still in custody.
 It was only after his death that a number of police officials, including the former Harris County District Attorney, stated their belief that Self was wrongly convicted.